spress/spress-import/README.md

 * `--not-header`: First row won't be treated as header.
 * `--delimiter-character`: Sets the delimiter character. character `,` by default.
 * `--enclosure-character`: Sets the enclousure character. character `"` by default.
+* `--terms_delimiter_character`: Sets the delimiter character applied to terms in categories and tags columns.

 ### WXR files from Wordpress